Restorative dentistry for a healthier smile in Greensboro, NC

 Restorative dental care is used when issues occur that cause a portion or all of a tooth to become damaged.

-Such as a broken or chipped tooth, tooth decay, loss of a tooth due to injury, tooth infection or abscesses or a damage to the pulp of a tooth.
+Such as a broken or chipped tooth, tooth decay, loss of a tooth due to injury, tooth infection or abscesses, or damage to the pulp of a tooth.

 Depending on the nature and extent of the damage to your tooth one or more treatment options may be a good fit for your needs.

-With comfortable and effective restorative dentistry options Doctor Steven hatcher in Greensboro, North Carolina, can help return your smile back to health in no time.
+With comfortable and effective restorative dentistry options Doctors at Triad Dentistry in Greensboro, North Carolina, can help return your smile back to health in no time.

 So you can get back to doing the things you love pain-free.